calyxir/calyx/docs/tutorial/frontend-tut.md

 ## Simulating our example with Verilog

-Finally, let us go the whole hog: we will compile our MrXL code into Calyx and then simulate the Calyx code in Verilog.
+Finally, let us go the whole hog: we compile our MrXL program to Calyx, which is then compiled to Verilog, and simulated by [Verilator][].

 Run:
 ```
 fud e --from mrxl frontends/mrxl/test/sos.mrxl --to dat --through verilog -s mrxl.data frontends/mrxl/test/sos.mrxl.data
 ```

-The above command takes a MrXL program, `sos.mrxl`, and generates results with Verilator using the MrXL data `sos.mrxl.data`.
+The above command takes a MrXL program, `sos.mrxl`, and generates results with Verilator using the MrXL data file `sos.mrxl.data`.

 # Compiling MrXL into Calyx